 The good thing about Cloudways is that you could install a number of applications on the same server.
 Of course, the higher the number of applications you install, the more strain you put on your server.
 You could potentially alleviate the Varnish error on your server by having a small number of applications.

 Server Execution Limit and Memory Limit

-From your Server Management panel, under the Settings & Packages on the BASIC tab there are a couple of settings that could help.
-I was told that Execution Limit could be set to 1200 and Memory Limit to 512.
+From your Server Management panel, under the Settings & Packages on the BASIC tab, there are a couple of settings that could help.
+I was told that the Execution Limit setting could be set to 1200 and the Memory Limit setting to 512.

 Execution Limit is the amount of time a request is allowed to run across the stack.
 Web servers set a time limit on how long a script can run.
 This is done to prevent the webserver from abuse.
 Since WordPress is made up of PHP scripts, each script has to run completely within the set time limit.
 On Cloudways this time limit is usually 60 seconds, and in most cases, this is more than enough time for a script to run.
 However, if a PHP script runs for longer than the set time limit, PHP cuts short the execution.
 It then returns the fatal error: maximum execution time exceeded message.